rafaelcn/rafaelcn.github.io/_posts/2018-07-09-c-iterators.md

 {: .gap}

+## Edit on this post

+I had post the discussion about C iterators on single linked lists on linkedin to extend the discussion further.
+It had clarified the idea of using iterators for this purpose and showed me a lot of flaws on my current implementation.
+Nevertheless this project is interesting and teaches some encapsulation over this structure, which could be extended to other structures as well.

+The post on linkedin can be found [here](https://www.linkedin.com/groups/1627067/1627067-6421946707277283332).

 ## WTF are you implementing iterators in C?
 Is that even possible?

 Calm down, everything is possible in C, just like shooting your foot using it.